 Photo credit: visitlezha.al

 In ancient times, Lissus (nowadays Lezha) was referred to as the city in the sky.
-The castle is located at the top of a hill, 186 meters above the sea level, and watches over the Adriatic coast, some 53 km away from Tirana.
-The view from the castle, especially at twilight, is the reward for every visitor that decide to hike up to the castle.
+The castle is located at the top of a hill, 186 meters above sea level, and watches over the Adriatic coast, some 53 km away from Tirana.
+The view from the castle, especially at twilight, is the reward for every visitor that decides to hike up to the castle.
 It was built over the ancient castle of Akrolis and went through reconstruction work by the Venetians in 1440 and later by the Ottoman invaders.
 Therefore, it is possible to find architectural traces from the Illyrian, Roman, Byzantine, and Ottoman periods.
-The most interesting places to visit in the castle are the ruins of Ottoman building, the tower with a Roman arch, and the Illyrian tower on the southern side.
+The most interesting places to visit in the castle are the ruins of the Ottoman building, the tower with a Roman arch, and the Illyrian tower on the southern side.
 The castle has a strategic position over Drin valley and Lezha plain.

 What to do in Lezha

 Visit the Memorial Museum of Skanderbeg and Gjergj Fishta house.

 Explore the vineyards of Kallmet and try local delicacies at Mrizi i Zanave in the Fishta area.

 Don’t miss Rana e Hedhun, Kune-Vain Lagoon, Tale, and Shengjin beaches.